Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Portfolio diversification

-Private equity companies strive to diversify their investment portfolio in order to spread risks and increase the stability of their returns.
-This can be achieved by investing in different sectors, regions and company sizes.
+Private equity firms strive to diversify their investment portfolios in order to spread risk and increase the stability of their returns.
+This can be achieved by investing in different industries, regions, and company sizes.

 Active participation and control

-Another objective is to actively participate in the Corporate Management and strategic direction of the portfolio companies:
+Another goal is to actively participate in the management and strategic direction of portfolio companies:

 • Management support: Providing expertise and resources to strengthen the management team.

-• Strategic decisions: Participation in key decisions, such as acquisitions, partnerships and expansions.
+• Strategic decisions: Participating in important decisions such as acquisitions, partnerships, and expansions.

 Long-term partnerships

-Private equity firms seek to build long-term partnerships with the management teams of their portfolio companies to promote sustainable development and value creation.
+Private equity firms seek to build long-term partnerships with the management teams of their portfolio companies in order to promote sustainable development and value enhancement.

 Maximizing investor value

 Ultimately, private equity firms aim to maximize value for their investors.
-This includes achieving high returns, but also ensuring that investments are in line with investors' long-term interests and strategies.
+This includes generating high returns, but also ensuring that investments are aligned with the long-term interests and strategies of investors.

-In summary, private equity firms focus on increasing the value of their portfolio companies, achieving high returns, successfully planning exits, diversifying their portfolio, actively participating and controlling, and building long-term partnerships to maximize value for their investors.
+In summary, private equity firms focus on increasing the value of their portfolio companies, generating high returns, successfully planning exits, diversifying their portfolios, actively participating and exercising control, and building long-term partnerships in order to maximize value for their investors.

 Who can participate in private equity?

-In summary, mainly institutional investors, high net worth individuals and companies can participate in private equity, provided they meet the financial and regulatory requirements and have the necessary expertise and risk appetite.
-The main groups that can participate in private equity are explained in more detail here:
+Private equity is mainly available to institutional investors, wealthy individuals, and companies, provided they meet the financial and regulatory requirements and have the necessary expertise and risk appetite.
+Here is a more detailed explanation of the main groups that can participate in private equity:

 Companies